chef-boneyard/chef-web-docs-2016/includes_server_rbac/includes_server_rbac_groups_reporting.rst

    * - Group
      - Description
    * - ``reporting_readers``
-     - Use to view the status of reports.
+     - Use to view and configure reports.
    * - ``reporting_writers``
-     - Use to create and initiate reports.
+     - (This group is not used by the current version of |reporting|.)

 These groups do not exist by default, even after |reporting| has been installed to the |chef server|.
 If these groups are not created, only members of the ``admin`` security group will be able to create, initiate, and view reports.